noivuduc/market-intelligence-dashboard/CONTRIBUTING.md

 3. `cp .env.example .env.local` and add at least **`FRED_API_KEY`** for full macro data (optional for UI-only smoke tests).
 4. `npm run dev` — open the URL printed in the terminal (default port **3001**).

+## Before starting a large change

+Open a GitHub issue first to discuss the approach.
+This avoids duplicated effort and ensures the change aligns with the project direction before you invest time in it.
+Small fixes (typos, test additions, isolated bug fixes) can go straight to a PR.

 ## Before opening a pull request

 - `npm test` — all tests should pass.